michaelpq/michaelpq.github.io/_posts/2021-05-30-postgres-14-reindex-tbspace.markdown

 The commit message is explicit enough: this adds a new clause to [REINDEX](https://www.postgresql.org/docs/devel/sql-reindex.html) called TABLESPACE.
-The logic behind it is deadly simply, and offers the possibility to move indexes into a new tablespace while rebuilding them.
+The logic behind it is deadly simple, and offers the possibility to move indexes into a new tablespace while rebuilding them.
 Originally, this was proposed for [CLUSTER](https://www.postgresql.org/docs/devel/sql-cluster.html) as well as [VACUUM FULL](https://www.postgresql.org/docs/devel/sql-vacuum.html),